SCHISMS, SECTS, AND BREAKAWAY GROUPS

 PUBLIC RECORD OF ORGANIZATIONAL CHANGES AND OFFSHOOTS

-Some churches have reacted to ongoing public concern about their operations by splitting into smaller sects and removing information about their history with The Network from their websites.
-To promote transparency, this page monitors these developments since 2021 and provides documentation on how these breakaway groups have acknowledged abuse claims, responded to our Call to Action, and shown transparency throughout the process.
+In response to rising public scrutiny, certain churches have concealed their ties to The Network, fractured into smaller sects, and scrubbed their websites of references to their past affiliations.
+To promote transparency, this page monitors these developments since 2021 and provides documentation on how these alleged breakaway groups have acknowledged abuse claims, responded to our Call to Action, and shown transparency throughout the process.

 Bobby Malicoat (lead pastor of South Grove Church in Athens, Georgia) along with non-staff board members Jason R. and Gabe W. sent a letter on August 29, 2022 urging the Network Leadership Team to investigate whether Steve Morgan had shown a pattern of untruthfulness in 2020-2022